josh-padnick/stripe-web-form/README.md

   account with a valid credit card.
 - The AWS setup is provisioned using [Terraform](https://www.terraform.io/) so you'll need to install that to your local computer, and setup AWS credentials.
+- To more easily manage [terraform remote state](https://www.terraform.io/docs/state/remote/index.html), we use [Terragrunt](https://github.com/gruntwork-io/terragrunt).
+You'll need to install that as well.

 ### Estimated Cost